-The National Foundation Diploma in Computing is equivalent to one and a half A Levels and allows progression to the National Extended Diploma in Computing.
+The Level 3 National Extended Certificate in Information Technology allows progression to the National Extended Diploma in Computing.
 It is a practical, one-year work-related course that focuses on the development of a range of specialist computing skills.
-The Level 3 National Foundation Diploma in Computing is ideal for those wishing to pursue a career in computing.
+The Level 3 qualification is ideal for those wishing to pursue a career in Computing.

 The course explores a number of different areas such as principles of computer science, fundamentals of computer systems, security, encryption, and social media.
 The one-year course will develop further understanding of the world of computing, equipping students with both the knowledge and practical skills needed to gain employment in the industry.
 The qualification also helps students to develop their employability skills, leading to career opportunities.

 Computing students get involved in a range of varied activities as part of their course, from organising gameathons to creating and editing their own magazine.